dallaskle/dallaskle/README.md

 ### Hi there 👋

-I'm a full-stack software engineer specializing in Javascript, React, React Native (Expo), Java, and Amazon Web Services (AWS).
+I'm a full-stack software engineer with 3+ years of experience specializing in Javascript, React, React Native (Expo), Java, and Amazon Web Services (AWS).
 I enjoy tackling challenging problems that help make people's lives better.

-- 🌱 Currently enrolled in BloomTech's Backend Program, which was jointly developed with Amazon
 - 🏈 Co-founder of SimBull.com - The Sports Market for Sports, a part of Techstars SportTech Melbourne 2022
 - 📚 Finance knowledge from a Master's Degree in Finance from Aarhus University
+- 🌱 Currently enrolled in BloomTech's Backend Program, which was jointly developed with Amazon
 - 🪙 Curious about cryptocurrencies and dApps
 - 🚝 Building a Personal Fitness Tracking App at Melirate.com
 - 🏃 Fun Fact: Ran marathons in Iowa, Denmark, and Spain